An Overview of Generation X, the Latchkey, Baby Buster, Slacker Generation.

 Generation X Definition

 Generation X by broadest definition includes those individuals born between 1961 and 1981.
 The collective persona of Gen Xers (discussed later) is frequently debated and discussed among academicians and marketing experts worldwide.
 It traditionally applies to North Americans including people from the United States of America, Canada, Australia, and various European countries.

-The years for Generation X vary from one historian, government agency and marketing firm to another.
+The years for Generation X vary from one historian, government agency and marketing firm to the next.
 Neil Howe and the late William Strauss, defined the generation in the broadest terms I have come across: 1961 to 1981.

-The point is, opinion varies on when generations begins or ends.
+The point is, opinions vary on when generations begin and end.
 In my opinion, people should lay claim to the generation whose collective persona most reflects their own life experiences.

 How Big Is Generation X?

 According to Douglas Coupland, author of Generation X: Tales of an Accelerated Culture, Generation X was born during the single most anti-child phase in American history.
 In the early 1960s, the birth control pill became widely available, and in 1973, abortion was legalized.
 These are two factors that are said to have contributed to the generation’s low numbers.